 - Domestic stores.
-The domestic stores segment, comprised of 579 company-owned stores and 4,283 franchise stores, generated revenues of \$242.6 million, and earnings before interest, taxes, depreciation, amortization, gains (losses) on sale or disposal of assets, and gains (losses) on debt extinguishments, calculated in the manner required by SFAS No. 131 and which is further described in the notes to our summary historical and pro forma consolidated financial and other data included in this prospectus, which we refer to as our SFAS 131 Reported Earnings, of \$66.6 million for the two fiscal guarters ended June 15, 2003. - Domestic distribution.
-Our domestic distribution segment, which distributes food, equipment and supplies to all of our domestic company-owned stores and food to approximately 98% of our domestic franchise stores, generated revenues of \$322.1 million and SFAS 131 Reported Earnings of \$25.7 million for the two fiscal guarters ended June 15, 2003. - International.
-Our international segment, which operates 17 company-owned stores and oversees 2,412 franchise stores outside the contiguous United States and also distributes food and supplies in a limited number of these markets, generated revenues of \$42.8 million and SFAS 131 Reported Earnings of \$12.4 million for the two fiscal quarters ended June 15, 2003.
+The domestic stores segment, comprised of 579 company-owned stores and 4,283 franchise stores, generated revenues of \$242.6 million, and earnings before interest, taxes, depreciation and amortization, calculated in the manner required by SFAS No. 131 and which is further described in the notes to our summary historical and pro forma consolidated financial and other data included in this prospectus, which we refer to as EBITDA, as adjusted, of \$66.6 million for the two fiscal guarters ended June 15, 2003. - Domestic distribution.
+Our domestic distribution segment, which distributes food, equipment and supplies to all of our domestic company-owned stores and food to approximately 98% of our domestic franchise stores, generated revenues of \$322.1 million and EBITDA, as adjusted, of \$25.7 million for the two fiscal guarters ended June 15, 2003. - International.
+Our international segment, which operates 17 company-owned stores and oversees 2,412 franchise stores outside the contiguous United States and also distributes food and supplies in a limited number of these markets, generated revenues of \$42.8 million and EBITDA, as adjusted, of \$12.4 million for the two fiscal quarters ended June 15, 2003.

-On a consolidated basis, we generated revenues of nearly \$607.5 million, and SFAS 131 Reported Earnings, including \$9.5 million of unallocated corporate and administrative costs, of \$95.3 million for the two fiscal quarters ended June 15, 2003.
+On a consolidated basis, we generated revenues of nearly \$607.5 million, and EBITDA, as adjusted, including \$9.5 million of unallocated corporate and administrative costs, of \$95.3 million for the two fiscal quarters ended June 15, 2003.
 We have been able to grow our earnings with limited capital investments because a significant portion of our earnings are driven by sales by franchise stores, which require minimal capital expenditures by us.